 About the Political Science Program

-The main objectives are to enable students to use strong analytical skills and critical thinking in their analysis of theories, institutions, and processes in political science.
-Political science is an exciting discipline because debates rage over the appropriate ways to study political phenomena and, indeed, what makes them "political" in the first place.
+The main objectives of these courses are to enable students to use strong analytical skills and critical thinking in their analyses of theories, institutions, and processes in Political Science.
+Political Science is an exciting discipline because debates rage over not only how to justly organize power, but also over the appropriate ways to study politics and, indeed, what makes something "political" in the first place.

-A student has any number of reasons to study political science.
-Political science provides a broad liberal arts education while focusing on politics and public life and develops important skills in critical thinking and analysis.
-These abilities make students of political science ideal candidates for careers in law, in state, national and international government, business, journalism, and politics.
-Many undergraduates translate their majors into further education in graduate school in political science or related humanities and social science disciplines.
-Finally, political science is about and contributes to civic education by offering student-citizens the means to better understand and engage in politics and public life.
-Student government, fraternities, sororities, and other organizations are frequently led or energized by political science majors.
+A student has any number of reasons to study Political Science.
+Political Science provides a broad liberal arts education while focusing on politics and public life and develops important skills in critical thinking and analysis.
+These abilities make students of Political Science ideal candidates for careers in law, in local, state, national, and international government, in business, in journalism, and in politics.
+Many undergraduates translate their majors into further education in graduate school in Political Science or related humanities and social science disciplines.

 Program Level Outcomes

 Exhibit strong academic behaviors, evidenced by their timeliness, regular attendance, participation in class activities, adherence to the College Honor Code, and awareness of their opportunities and obligations as students.